bIgBV/blog-deux/content/bitcask-hash-table-merge/index.md

 From the start, the authors focued on plugagable storage, allowing them to test different kinds of storage engines.

-They laid out the following goals for the databse(paraphrasing):
+They laid out the following goals for the databse(paraphrasing)

 * Low latency single item reads and write
 * High throughput for streaming random writes